D3rS3s/AlternateLifeRaceTask/README.md

 ﻿# AlternateLifeRaceTask

-An example implementation of a simple race gamemode for RageMP using the AlternateLife RageMp C# Bridge
+An example implementation of a simple race gamemode for RageMP using the AlternateLife RageMP C# Bridge